Canon 1200D vs Nikon D1

 Feature comparison: Canon 1200D vs Nikon D1

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1200D and the D1 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D1 offers a wider field of view (96%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D1 has a higher magnification (0.53x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1200D and Nikon D1 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 1200D has one, while the D1 does not.
 While the built-in flash of the 1200D is not very powerful, it can at times be useful as a fill-in light.